Key Takeaway

 Minimum contractual clauses for privacy-first security tools

-Before signature or renewal, confirm contract terms cover:
+Before signature or renewal, confirm contract terms cover these privacy and security requirements:

 - notification window for incidents affecting your data